 I have just finished doing a cameo in an American TV show; but in reference to whether I would be doing anything like Spaced again, sadly not.
 I’ve got no plans to do any more television as playing the same character doesn’t really appeal to me.
 Spaced was great when we were doing it, but I like that I’m doing different roles now and diversifying a bit more.

-Watch A Fantastic Fear of Everything trailer here
+Watch the trailer for A Fantastic Fear of Everything here: